 In this post, I talk about:

-- Responsive adult supervision and behavior coaching
+- Responsive adult supervision

 - Flexing your “inner playground monitor” muscle

 Playing in the water is a little different from playing on land because of the inherent risk.
 Follow your kids, and stay within arms’ reach of non-swimmers.
 Train your eyes to continue watching them, even when you’re conversing with others.

 Interactions between kids might require some coaching of both appropriate pool and social behaviors.
 Especially when emotions run high, prepare to do a little behavior coaching.

 Behavior coaching teaches kids appropriate actions and responses to others in a social setting.
 There are tons of ways teachers and parents can coach their kids expected behaviors, but for the purpose of today’s post, I’m focusing on “drive-by” moments… when something happens between kids and you only have a few seconds to respond.
 In these moments, the goal is not to punish or penalize, but to teach children expectations.

 Behavior coaching is like any other kind of coaching – noticing something to correct and calling out directions into the action as it rapidly unfolds before you.
 The more you practice it, the better you become at finding the right words to respond quickly.